 For many of us, the Dominican Republic is synonymous with palm trees, golden beaches and turquoise waters.
 Günther Shichl from Austria soon got bored with that and turned to agriculture.
 He has since converted an idea into a small empire.

 “We have just dispatched a giant load of our coconut products.
 Oil, milk, water – the market is booming and we have achieved some good sales,” Günther says, who has managed to squeeze in a short conversation with us despite his many other commitments.
 His business is thriving.
 No one ever quite knows what he is working on.
 But what everyone knows for sure: he is already on to his next idea.
-Linz-born Günther Shichl, who came to the Caribbean eleven years ago, is a real workaholic.
+Linz-born Günther Shichl, who came to the Caribbean in 2006, is a real workaholic.
 However, he assures us, compared to Europe, his life in the Dominican Republic is considerably more relaxed.